 Tropes associated with Rod Serling include:

-- Acceptable Targets: While most of his villains are anti-villians or even somewhat likable Serling had no tolerance for Nazis, racists, and totalitarians.
+- Acceptable Targets: Invoked.
+While most of his villains are anti-villains or even somewhat likable Serling had no tolerance for Nazis, racists, and totalitarians.

 - Author Tract: His anti-war and liberal political views often influenced his work.

-- Bittersweet Ending: His protaganists survive less often than they die in many of his stories.
+- Downer Ending/Bittersweet Ending: His protagonists survive less often than they die in many of his stories.

-- Values Resonance: Many of his views come across as this today.
+- Fair for Its Day/Values Resonance: Many of his views come across as this today.

 - Shell-Shocked Veteran: His service during World War Two led to him having nightmares.

-- Villain Protagonist: Often used when he needed unsympathetic charactars.
-Two episodes of The Twilight Zone even had a Nazi for a protaganist.
+- Villain Protagonist: Often used when he needed unsympathetic characters.
+Two episodes of The Twilight Zone even had a Nazi for a protagonist.

 They say life is but a whisper, leaving just as quickly as it arrives.
 This man was killed not by machines of humanity, nor by acts of nature, nor by seeking seclusion within the recesses and infinities of his mind...but by a faulty heart, which removed him from the coil of mortality while men of medicine tried valiantly to keep him from that fate.